Evolution Strategies at the Hyperscale: EGG Pretraining with Integer EGGROLL

 For parameter $\theta \in \mathbb{I}_8^{m \times n}$ that represents a matrix multiplication (or embedding vector), suppose the sampled batch of rank-1 perturbation vectors are $A \in \mathbb{I}_8^{N\times m}$ and $B \in \mathbb{I}_8^{N \times n}$, and let the fitnesses after shaping be $F \in \mathbb{I}_8^{N}$.
 Then we calculate an intermediate value $E \in \mathbb{I}_{32}^{m \times n}$ as:

 We use $E$ to determine if each element of $\theta$ should be increased or decreased.
 In particular, when the absolute value of $E$ is above a pre-specified threshold we move $\theta$ by one discrete bin in the direction of the sign of $E$.
 Since there are only 255 unique values for each element in $\mathbb{I}_8$, restricting updates to single bins improves stability without compromising the ability for a parameter to get to any other value with relatively few updates.
+In particular, we have a real-valued hyperparameter, $\alpha \in (0, 1)$ such that the threshold equals

+where $\Phi$ is the normal cumulative distribution function.
+Note that this threshold can be precalculated on a CPU.
+We observe that $\alpha$ approximately equals the fraction of parameters that are updated at each step.

-We currently do not incorporate any momentum or other optimizer states, but this remains critical future work to improve the speed of convergence for pure integer training.
+We currently do not incorporate any momentum or other optimiser states, but this remains critical future work to improve the speed of convergence for pure integer training.

+Across model sizes and population size, we find that setting $\hat{\sigma}$ to 4 and letting $\alpha$ decay over training steps as $\frac{1}{.015t + 1}$ gives consistently strong results.